-HSBC, Standard Chartered, Citi: they are arguably three of the Western banks most entrenched in the Asian region.
+HSBC, Standard Chartered, Citi: they are three of the Western banks most entrenched in the Asian region.
 The first two generate most of their profits from Asia, while Citi employs more people in Singapore than any other foreign bank.

-Overall, the results show that HSBC – which has a much larger presence in Hong Kong than in Singapore – lagging its two rivals by a considerable margin.
+Overall, the results show that HSBC – which has a much larger presence in Hong Kong than in Singapore – is lagging its two rivals by a considerable margin.

-Image credit: joyt, Getty
+Image credit: NattapoomV, Getty